danielatrivella/NP3_MS_Workflow/README.md

     - *\-o, \-\-output_path* \<path\>       : path to the final output data folder, inside the 'outs' directory of the clustering result folder.
 It should contain the 'mgf' folder and the 'count_tables' folder with the peak area and spectra count tables in CSV files.
 The job name will be extracted from here
     - *\-y, \-\-processed_data_dir* \<path\>  : the path to the folder inside the raw data folder where the pre-processed data (MGFs) were stored.

-- **tremolo** [options] : Step 6: (for Unix OS only) This command runs the tremolo tool, used for spectra matching against In-Silico predicted MS/MS spectrum of Natural Products Database (ISDB) from the UNPD (Universal Natural Products Database).
+- **tremolo** [options] : Step 6: (for Unix OS and positive ion mode only) This command runs the tremolo tool, used for spectra matching against In-Silico predicted MS/MS spectrum of Natural Products Database (ISDB) from the UNPD (Universal Natural Products Database).
     - List of mandatory options:
     - *\-o, \-\-output_path* <path>   :     path to where the spectral library search results will be stored
     - *\-g, \-\-mgf* <file>       :      path to the input MGF file with the MS/MS spectra data to be searched and identified

-- **annotate_protonated** [options] : Step 7: This command runs the annotation of possible ionization variants in the clean count tables and creates the molecular network of annotations.
+- **annotate_protonated** [options] : Step 7: (for positive ion mode only) This command runs the annotation of possible ionization variants in the clean count tables and creates the molecular network of annotations.
 It searches for adducts, neutral losses, multiple charges, dimers/trimers, isotopes and in-source fragmentation based on numerical equivalences and chemical rules.
 Finally, it runs a link analysis in the molecular network of annotations to assign some of the consensus spectra as putative [M+H]+ representatives.
     - List of mandatory options:
     - *\-m, \-\-metadata* \<file\>          : path to the metadata table CSV file
     - *\-o, \-\-output_path* \<path\>       : path to the output data folder, inside the 'outs' directory of the clustering result folder.
 It should contain the 'counts_table' folder and inside it the 'clean' subfolder with the clean count tables in CSV files.
 The name of the output folder will be used as the job name.

-- **merge** [options] : Step 8: This command runs the merge of the clean count tables based on the annotated variants.
+- **merge** [options] : Step 8: (for positive ion mode only) This command runs the merge of the clean count tables based on the annotated variants.
 It creates new symbolic spectra candidates representing the union of each spectra with its annotated variants.
 By default the merge is only performed for the consensus spectra assigned as a [M+H]+ representative ion, to better account for the quantifications of the true metabolites.
     - List of mandatory options:
     - *\-o, \-\-output_path* \<path\>       : path to the output data folder, inside the 'outs' directory of the clustering result folder.
 It should contain the 'counts_table' folder and inside it the 'clean' subfolder with the clean count tables in CSV files.
 The job name will be extracted from here
     - *\-y, \-\-processed_data_dir* \<path\>  : the path to the folder inside the raw data folder where the pre-processed data (MGFs) were stored.